w3c/wai-arrm/content/tasks.md

     </tr>
   </thead>
   <tbody>
-    {% for row in site.data.arrm-all-tasks %}
+    {% for row in site.data.arrm.arrm-all-tasks %}
       <!-- Only display rows where 'Starter List' is not null or empty -->
       {% assign content_type = row["ID"] %}
       {% if content_type contains "IMG-" %}